Router Configuration

 }

-responseBody: |- # Response body template, for dynamically generating response body, e.g., values extracted from response
+responseBody: |- # Response body template, used to dynamically generate the response body, e.g., values extracted from the response

 {